awslabs/multi-model-server/docs/server.md

                           [--log-level LOG_LEVEL]
                           [--metrics-write-to {log,csv}]

-MXNet Model Serving
+MXNet Model Server

 optional arguments:
   -h, --help            show this help message and exit --models KEY1=VAL1 KEY2=VAL2...
 [KEY1=VAL1 KEY2=VAL2... ...]
+                        Models to be deployed using name=model_location
+                        format.
+Location can be a URL or a local path to a .model file.
+Name is arbitrary and used as the API endpoints base name.
-                        Models to be deployed --service SERVICE     Using user defined model service.
-By default it uses mxnet_vision_service.
+  --service SERVICE     Path to a user defined model service.
   --gen-api GEN_API     Generates API client for the supplied language.
                         Options include Java, C#, JavaScript and Go.
 For complete list check out https://github.com/swagger-api